ctfcompfest/compfest15-qualification/Misc/sharing is caring/README.md

 ## Hints
 * can you parse the torrent?
-* hmm, i wonder what kind of hash is used in the torrent piece
+* ever wonder which type of hash is used for the torrent pieces?
 * You do know that each particular unicode charsets may have different size (in byte) right? right??

 ## Tags